thruthesky/fireflutter/README.md

 <!-- Since, fireflutter uses `snackbars`, `dialog`, `bottom sheet`, it needs global key (or global build context).
 Put the global key into the `FireFlutterService.instance.init(context: ...)`.
 If you are not going to use the global key, you may not need to initialzie it like when you are only doing unit test. -->

 **Note:**
 If you meet an error like `No MaterialLocalizations found.
 Xxxx widgets require MaterialLocalizations to be provided by a Localizations widget ancestor.`, then you may think a widget is not under MaterialApp or no localization provided.
 In this case, the context from global key will be used.
-See <https://docs.flutter.dev/release/breaking-changes/text-field-material-localizations> for details.
+For more details, See <https://docs.flutter.dev/release/breaking-changes/text-field-material-localizations>.

 For instance, if you are using go_route, you can pass the global build context like below.